shreevatsa/site/_posts/2018-03-08-git-repo-size.md

     ret = {}
     for line in lines:
         parts = line.split(' ', 1)
-        # Some blobs are unreachable, so line has just a sha1.
+        # Many objects aren't blobs (trees, commits), so line has just a sha1.
         if len(parts) > 1:
             assert len(parts) == 2, parts
             # if len(parts[1].split()) > 1: